laravel/docs/cashier-paddle.md

         @endforeach
     </ul>

-> {note} Paddle only allows to apply coupons on one-time products at the moment and not to subscription plans.
+> {note} When using the prices API, Paddle only allows to apply coupons on one-time products at the moment and not to subscription plans.

 <a name="customers"></a>
 ## Customers